LLNL/shroud/docs/types.rst

 C++ functions with a ``bool`` argument generate a Fortran wrapper with a ``logical`` argument.
-One of the goals of Shroud is to produce an ideomatic interface.
-Converting the types in the wrapper avoids the awkardness of requiring the Fortran user to passing in ``.true._c_bool`` instead of just ``.true.``.
+One of the goals of Shroud is to produce an idiomatic interface.
+Converting the types in the wrapper avoids the awkwardness of requiring the Fortran user to passing in ``.true._c_bool`` instead of just ``.true.``.

 The type map is defined as::